dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 2/README.md

 root@k8s-master:/home/vmware#
 </code></pre>

+OR use "sudo" with each command shown below

 ### Install GPG for Docker Repository

 Ensure the integrity and authenticity of the images that are downloaded from Docker Hub.
 GPG is based on Public Key Cryptogragphy (more info here : https://www.gnupg.org/)